cjfuller/imageanalysistools/README.md

 #ImageAnalysisTools README

+ImageAnalysisTools is a java library developed for processing and quantifying biological microscopy images that focuses on saving developer time by easing rapid development of application-specific analysis tools and on keeping a detailed record of all analysis to guarantee reproducibility.

 ##Plugin installation instructions

 Place the `ImageAnalysisTools_version.jar` file in the ImageJ/FIJI plugins directory.
 Analysis tasks will appear in Plugins > ImageAnalysisTools.